gateprotect/lein-debian/README.md

       $ lein debian package com.sun.jna/jna "3.0.9" :name libjna-java :version "3.0.9-1"

+You can package *all* of a projects dependencies with the "deps" task:

+      $ lein debian deps

-There are multiple options that can in the project to override default settings.
+There are multiple options that can be set in the project to override default settings.
 These should be specified as a map using the :debian key in project.clj.
 Alternatively, they can also be used as an argument for the standalone "repackaging" case just described above.
 Note however, that